Gravitational Lensing Effects by Galaxy Clusters on Ionised Bubble Size Distribution during the Epoch of Reionisation: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Ministry of Science and Technology of China (grant Nos.
-2020SKA0110100).
+D.W. and N.L. acknowledge the support of the CAS Project for Young Scientists in Basic Research (No. YSBR-062).
 We thank Bin Liu and Yidong Xu for insightful discussions.
-N.L. acknowledges the support of the science research grants from the China Manned Space Project (No. CMS-CSST-2021-A01) and the CAS Project for Young Scientists in Basic Research (No. YSBR-062).
-HYS acknowledges the support from NSFC of China under grant 12533008, Key Research Program of Frontier Sciences, CAS, Grant No. ZDBS-LY-7013 and Program of Shanghai Academic/Technology Research Leader.
+HYS acknowledges the support from NSFC of China under grant 12533008, Ministry of Science and Technology of China (grant Nos.
+2020SKA0110100), Key Research Program of Frontier Sciences, CAS, Grant No. ZDBS-LY-7013 and Program of Shanghai Academic/Technology Research Leader.
 Z.Z. acknowledges the support from the National Science Foundation of China (Grant No. 12203085).
 We thank ChatGPT for polishing the English in this paper.